CS467-W20/CS467-W20.github.io/_posts/2020-2-17-Security Misconfiguration .md

     ![Zap Alert 2](/images/Tokens.JPG)

     **Cookie without SameSite Attribute**
     ZAP highlights the piece of code and/or part of the request that has an issue.
-This along with the Soolution and Reference windows makes it easier to find a solution for each vulnerability.
+This along with the Solution and Reference windows makes it easier to find a solution for each vulnerability.
     Possible Attack: Cross-Site Request Forgery, Cross-Site Script Inclusion, Timing attacks

     ![Zap Alert 3](/images/cookie.JPG)